foreverfl/vscode/docs/python/python-tutorial.md

 ![IntelliSense appearing for a variable whose type provides methods](images/tutorial/intellisense02.png)

-Finally, save the file (`kb(workbench.action.files.save)`).
+Finally, save the file (`Ctrl+S`).
 At this point, you're ready to run your first Python file in VS Code.

 For full details on editing, formatting, and refactoring, see [Editing code](/docs/python/editing.md).
 The Python extension also has full support for [Linting](/docs/python/linting.md).